aws-samples/spark-on-aws-lambda/README.md

 <p> This script is a PySpark script that can be used to read a CSV file from an S3 location, add a timestamp column to it, and write it to a Hudi table in another Amazon S3 location.
 The script is designed to be run on AWS Lambda, and it includes configuration settings for running PySpark in a serverless environment.
 The script can be customized by setting environment variables and modifying the configuration settings to meet the specific needs of your PySpark application.</p>

 ##### sample-spark-script-csv-to-iceberg-table.py
-<p> This script is a PySpark script that can be used to read a CSV file from an S3 location, add a timestamp column to it, and write it to a Iceberg table in another Amazon S3 location.</p>
+<p> This script is a PySpark script that can be used to read a CSV file from an S3 location, add a timestamp column to it, and write it to an Iceberg table in another Amazon S3 location.</p>

 ##### sample-spark-script-csv-to-delta-table.py